 Best Brightening: Dermalogica Daily Microfoliant

-Any type of exfoliator will help to brighten dull skin, but this takes it one step further.
+Any type of exfoliator will help to brighten dull skin, but this one by Dermalogica takes it one step further.
 Not only does it both scrub off and dissolve discoloration (thanks to rice bran and papaya enzymes, respectively), it’s also infused with licorice and bearberry, active ingredients known to help combat dark spots.
 Also noteworthy: Because it’s a powder, you can easily customize how intense it is.
 Add more water to make it slightly gentler, less to up the exfoliating prowess.
-Plus, there’s no need to worry about spills or it getting snatched up by the TSA when you travel.
+Plus, there’s no need to worry about spills.

 Best Luxury: Lancôme Exfoliating Rose Sugar Scrub